Date: Tuesday 2 February - Tuesday 16 March, 2021

 Cost: $35.00 per course + booking fee.
 Receive a 10% discount when you book into 3 or more courses.

-Our new short course series are a great way to help you better understand plants and the natural world we live in.
+Our popular short course series are a great way to help you better understand plants and the natural world we live in.

 This series of short sessions have been designed for people new to horticulture or those that would like to expand their gardening knowledge.